Wayne742/Project2018/README.md

 I have summed each column of numbers.
 For example the sum of the Sepal Lengths is....

 ### Count.
-Counted the total number of lines in hte data set.
+Counted the total number of lines in the data set.

 ### Mean.
 The mean is the most commonly used mathimatical measure of average (University of Leicester, 2018).